alexandre-touret/rest-apis-versioning-workshop/WARM-UP.md

 # WARM UP / Preparation

-If you want avoiding wasting your time with a poor WIFI local connection at the early steps or your workshops, do these steps before:
+If you want to avoid wasting your time against a shared WIFI local connection during the first steps or your workshops, do these ones before:

 ## If you want to run the workshop on your desktop
 ### Tools to install